dearlywon-obligation740/ecommerce-executive-dashboards/docs/methodology.md

 <p>The guiding principle was <strong>flag, not delete</strong>.
 Every row is preserved.
 Boolean flag columns classify each transaction so the analysis layer can filter as needed.
 This means the same dataset supports revenue reporting (filter to sales), cancellation analysis (needs cancelled rows), return analysis (needs return rows), and customer segmentation (needs identifiable customers only).</p>

 <p>The classification framework uses rule-based logic rather than manually hardcoded stock code lists.
 Description pattern matching and stock code format analysis identify non-product entries.
 This is transparent and reproducible.
-In a real business, the classification would be refined with domain input from the commercial team, but for a portfolio project the rule-based approach is defensible and clearly documented.</p>
+In a real business, the classification would be refined with domain input from the commercial team, but for a portfolio project, the rule-based approach is defensible and clearly documented.</p>

 <p>Full details and code in <a href="../data-cleaning/cleaning-notes.md">cleaning-notes.md</a> and <a href="../data-cleaning/data_cleaning_notebook.ipynb">the notebook</a>.</p>